ejpcmac/plug_session_mnesia/CONTRIBUTING.md

         $ git fetch --all --prune
         $ git rebase upstream/develop

-2. Create a new branch with an explicit name:
+2. For a tiny patch, create a new branch with an explicit name:

         $ git checkout -b <my_branch>

+    Alternatively, if you are working on a feature which would need more work, you can create a feature branch with `git-flow`:

+        $ git flow feature start <my_feature>

+    *Note: always open an issue and ask before starting a big feature, to avoid it not beeing merged and your time lost.*

-3. Work on your feature (don’t forget to write some tests, TDD is good ;-)):
+3. Work on your feature (don’t forget to write typespecs and tests; you can check your coverage with `mix coveralls.html` and open `cover/excoveralls.html`):

         # Some work
         $ git commit -am "My first change"